hurbcom/challenge-bravo/README.md

 # Challenge Bravo

-This API has mission to solve Challenge Bravo, where is necessary make exchanges between many currencies as necessary.
+This API has mission to solve Challenge Bravo, where make exchanges between many currencies as necessary.

 ---
 ## Development